Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module1.md

    ![allow-permissions](media/branchv1.png)

-1. Remove the existing code in the pipeline and add the below code
+1. Remove the existing code in the pipeline and add the below code:

    ```yaml
     trigger: